6 Tips for Following Business Etiquette in Mexico

 Meeting decision-makers is vital to proper business etiquette in Mexico.
 Make sure to meet with the senior executives of the company, as they will ultimately be the ones making the call on whether or not partner with you.
 A high local regard for acknowledging rank in business also means that your senior executives must attend the meeting.

 Keep business dinner meetings to a minimum, or avoid them altogether, until you have established a stronger relationship with clients and partners.
-It’s important to give a professional first impression with clients and partners, and therefore recommend to avoid having meals that typically involve having alcohol.
+It’s important to give a professional first impression with clients.

 3. Place high value on introductions